SPX (NYSE:SPXC) Releases FY 2021 Earnings Guidance

-SPX (NYSE:SPXC) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $2.170-2.370 for the period, compared to the Thomson Reuters consensus estimate of $3.200.
-The company issued revenue guidance of $1.25 billion-1.25 billion, compared to the consensus revenue estimate of $1.69 billion.
+SPX (NYSE:SPXC) updated its FY 2021 earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $2.170-$2.370 for the period, compared to the Thomson Reuters consensus estimate of $3.200.
+The company issued revenue guidance of $1.25 billion-$1.25 billion, compared to the consensus revenue estimate of $1.69 billion.

+A number of research analysts recently weighed in on the company.
+Oppenheimer reiterated a buy rating and issued a $72.00 target price on shares of SPX in a report on Tuesday, June 15th.
+Sidoti began coverage on SPX in a research note on Tuesday, April 20th.
+They set a buy rating on the stock.
+Finally, Zacks Investment Research cut SPX from a hold rating to a strong sell rating in a research note on Wednesday, June 16th.
+One analyst has rated the stock with a sell rating and four have assigned a buy rating to the stock.
+The stock currently has an average rating of Buy and an average price target of $70.50.

 SPX Corporation supplies infrastructure equipment serving the heating, ventilation and cooling (HVAC), detection and measurement, power transmission and generation, and industrial markets in the United States, China, South Africa, the United Kingdom, and internationally.
 The HVAC segment engineers, designs, manufactures, installs, and services cooling products for the HVAC and industrial markets under the Marley and Recold brands; boilers, comfort heating, and ventilation products for the residential and commercial markets under the Berko, Qmark, Fahrenheat, Leading Edge, Patterson-Kelley, Weil-McLain, and Williamson-Thermoflo brand names; and cooling towers.